Python Lecture Part 1 - Python's Philosophy and Design Principles

 doubled = np.array(numbers) * 2

-2. Rich Standard Library (Batteries Included)
+Rich Standard Library (Batteries Included)

-Another strength of Python is its rich standard library.
+Another strength is the standard library.

 # Download a web page - just two lines